mootqns/dog-guesser/README.md

-# Web Project Deliverable 2 | Front-End
+# CPSC332 Web Project Final

 ## Description
 This repository contains the code for my CPSC332 Web Project Final- a kahoot like game with questions derived from a dog API.
 This project's goal is to provide simple web-based fun for people aiming to expand their knowkedge on dogs in a exciting, and slightly compeitive way.
-For this portion, I am implementing the front-end portion of the features of start-game button, live progress/score, CSS styling, leaderboard, API derived questions, and save profile-picture/username buttons.

 ## Table of Contents
 1. [Installation](#installation)